40+ Best Weekend Getaways from Dallas, Texas: Outdoor Adventure, Small Towns & More

 Things to do in Beaumont

-- Visit some nearby Texas state parks like Sea Rim and Village Creek.
+- Visit nearby Texas state parks such as Sea Rim and Village Creek.

 - Search for alligators from the boardwalks at Cattail Marsh Wetlands.

-- Stroll through the Antique Stores and other shops on Calder Avenue and enjoy downtown Beaumont.
+- Stroll through the Antique Stores and other shops on Calder Avenue and look for murals in downtown Beaumont.

 Galveston is an island located south of Houston with beaches, a quaint downtown and great nightlife.
 It makes for a fun vacation destination and is the perfect place to relax and enjoy views of the ocean.